Lorenz strange attractor ( Ed Lorenz, maybe the most famous discoverer of chaos, graduated in math from Dartmouth in 1938!)

-The goal is to introduce you to the recent, exciting, and rapidly-growing area, and to strike a balance between theoretical analysis, concepts, computer-aided exploration, and applications.
-The impact of nonlinear dynamical systems on science has been far-reaching, including the physical, life and social sciences, engineering, finance and mathematics, and therefore we expect this course to be of interest to all such students with a mathematical background in linear algebra and differential equations.
+Each time I teach it, I find this to be beautiful material.
+My goal is to strike a balance between theoretical analysis, concepts, computer-aided exploration, and applications.
+The impact of nonlinear dynamical systems on science continues to be far-reaching, including the physical, life and social sciences, engineering, finance and mathematics, and therefore we expect this course to be of interest to students in a broad range of majors who have a mathematical background in linear algebra and differential equations.

-Lectures / OH: Kemeny 108, T+Th 10-11:50am ("10A" slot), important to attend since we'll do lots of worksheets together.
-I strongly recommend you read the material in the book in advance of the lecture.
-X-hour is W 3-3:50pm, and I will use intermittently for: Matlab sessions, review, problem-solving sessions, etc. Do not schedule anything regular in this X-hr.
-I encourage you to come to office hours: 5-6 M, 3-4 Tu, 5-6 W
+Lectures / OH: Haldeman 028, Tu+Th 10-11:50am ("10A" slot), crucial to attend since we'll do lots of worksheets together.
+I recommend you try to read some of the book in advance of the lecture.
+X-hour is W 3-3:50pm, and I will use intermittently for: Matlab sessions, review, problem-solving sessions, etc (ie do not schedule anything regular in this X-hr).
+I encourage you to come to office hours: 10-11a M, 1-2p Tu, 5-6p W.

 Required book: Chaos: An Introduction to Dynamical Systems, First Edition, by Kathleen Alligood, Tim Sauer and James Yorke (Published by Springer, 1996).
 Available at Wheelock Books, etc.

-Homework: about 7 weekly HWs due Thursdays at start of lecture.
+Homework: 7 weekly HWs due Thursdays at start of lecture.
 I strongly encourage you to collaborate, and to try at least some of the relevant homework problems before the next lecture (leaving it all for Wednesday night risks you getting left behind in this fast-paced course.)
 Please make your working/reasoning as clear as you can, write clearly, don't be scared of using lots of space on the page, and staple your work.
-Late homework will not be accepted (unless by prior arrangement for a valid, and exceptional, reason).
-Your lowest HW score will be dropped.
+Late homework will not be accepted (unless by prior arrangement for a valid, and exceptional, reason), but your lowest HW score will be dropped.

 Exams: I will try to give you ample time to complete exam questions.
 This course has no final exam so the 2 midterms are important.
-Practise is key (also read this).
+Practise is key (also see this).

 Project: Mainly in the last 3 weeks you will work (possibly in groups of 2-3) and research in detail a topic, usually a mix of background reading and computer experimentation, and present it in class, along with a short (5-page) write-up.
 It is a sizeable fraction of your course grade.
 Here's a preliminary list of topics and details.
-Project topics should be chosen by Tues Oct 25, a 1-2 page description with references is due Tues Nov 1, and in-class presentations Tues Nov 29 (continued Wed Nov 30).
-Final write-up will be due later that week.
+Project topics should be chosen by Tues Oct 20, a 1-2 page description and plan with references is due Tues Oct 27, and in-class presentations Tues Nov 17 (continued Wed Nov 18).
+Final write-up will be due around the weekend - date TBA.

 Honor principle.
 Exams: no help given or received.
 Homework: group discussion and collaboration on problem techniques is great and helpful.
 Write-ups must be done individually (ie no copying).

 Special needs: I encourage students with disabilities, including "invisible" disabilities like chronic diseases and learning disabilities, to discuss with us any appropriate accommodations that might be helpful.
 Let me know asap, certainly in first 2 weeks.
-Also stop by the Academic Skills Center in 301 Collis to register for support services.
+Also stop by the Academic Skills Center in 224 Baker to register for support services.

-Private tutoring: Tutor Clearinghouse may have private one-on-one tutors available for Math 53 (they would have to have taken the course or be advanced math majors).
+Private tutoring: Tutor Clearinghouse may have private one-on-one tutors available for Math 53 (although for this course, offered in alternative years, they may be hard to find: either they took the course or are advanced or grad students).
 If a student receives financial aid, the College will pay for three hours of tutoring per week.
-If you would like to have a tutor, please go to 301 Collis and apply as early as possible.

 Religious observance: Some students may wish to take part in religious observances that occur during this academic term.
 If you have a religious observance that conflicts with your participation in the course, please meet with me before the end of the second week of the term to discuss appropriate accommodations.